Tanya Garcia: Career

 She did a religious-theme show in QTV called Noel where she was paired with James Blanco and Paolo Contis.
 She was then later on paired with Ogie Alcasid in the family-oriented TV show Ay Robot! again with QTV.
 Tanya also appeared in Agos, the third season of Now and Forever, in which she played Sophia, a young liberated lawyer who eventually falls in love with her brother (played by Dennis Trillo).
 She also had a cameo role in the show Makita Ka Lang Muli as the young Celia Rodriguez.

 She is considered as one of the sexiest Pinay in the Philippine Showbiz scene.
 She first appeared in the March 2006 issue of FHM Philippines.

-Tanya Garcia also starred in numerous movies.
+Garcia also starred in numerous movies.
 She played the role of a possessed man's wife in Kulimlim with Robin Padilla as her leading man in 2004.
 Some of her movie credits are Shake, Rattle and Roll 2k5, Filipinas and Batas Militar.

 After her long hiatus on the telebabad run, she's back as the wicked stepmother Aloya in the new GMA Fantasy show Super Twins topbilled by Jennylyn Mercado, Nadine Samonte and former loveteam Dennis Trillo.

 After four years of hiatus due to Tanya's pregnancy (twice), she inked a two-year contract with Viva Management for TV and movie projects last June 6, 2011.
 She plays the role of Lilian Avelino-Fuentebella in the remake of Ikaw Lang ang Mamahalin.

-In 2015, Tanya moved back to her home network ABS-CBN.
+In 2015, Garcia moved back to her home network ABS-CBN.
 She had a guest stint on the longest running drama anthology of the network Maalaala Mo Kaya with Yves Flores as a 30 and 15 year old lovers.
 She is currently on the hit teleserye Ningning as Mak-Mak's mother Alicia.